alphagov/gsp/adr/ADR007-placement-of-ci-cd-tools.md

-# ADR 003: Placement of CI and CD Tools
+# ADR007: Placement of CI and CD Tools

 ## Status

-Proposed
+Accepted

 ## Context